ASLawan/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C.
-Python Almost a Circle# 0x0C.
 Python Almost a Circle
 This project was an opportunity to review and revise all the
 concepts we have learnt so far in python with focus on:
 - Classes
 - Inheritance
 The project is broken into the following tasks
 ## Tasks
 ### Task 1 - Base Class